Victor Gonzalez

 What's the biggest cost risk for a DSP fleet?

-Fuel is the largest controllable cost and the most exposed to waste and misuse, but unmanaged maintenance overbilling and vehicle downtime run close behind.
+Fuel is the largest controllable cost and the most exposed to waste and misuse, but unmanaged maintenance overbilling, fines, and vehicle downtime run close behind.
 On DSP margins, small per-vehicle leaks add up quickly across the fleet.

 Bottom line: DSP profitability lives and dies on cost per route.
-Audit fuel automatically, benchmark every van, schedule maintenance by real mileage, and unify the data — and the small leaks that erode thin margins become visible and fixable.
+Corroborate fuel against the van, compare drivers on identical routes, fix fine hotspots by location, capture damage at handover, and unify the data weekly — and the small leaks that erode thin margins become visible and fixable.

 Explore the platform: Fleet Analytics for Amazon DSP Fleets · Fuel & Energy Management